Modeled Writing: A Comprehensive Guide For Educators

 In this concept, the student's role is primarily that of an observer and learner.
 Students are expected to attentively watch the teacher's writing process and the decision-making that goes into it.

 It allows students to see firsthand how an experienced writer navigates the complexities of writing.
 They learn to recognize effective strategies that they can later apply to their writing endeavors.
+Students are further encouraged to engage with the content which means taking notes on strategies that suit them and asking questions to clarify any uncertainties.

-The learning doesn't stop when the session ends.
-Students are expected to participate in post-session discussions and activities that reinforce the strategies demonstrated.
 This could involve practicing a particular writing technique or reflecting on how they might use what they've learned in their writing projects.
 The goal is for them to internalize the observed strategies, making them part of their writing process.

-Encouraging Independent Writing Post Modeling
+Encouraging Independent Writing Post-Modeling

 After a modeled writing session, it is crucial to encourage students to engage in independent writing.
 What you need to keep in mind here is that initially, their stories would be similar to the samples you used and will gradually move towards being more original.